CUDA-Q QEC - Quantum Error Correction Library

 Core Components

-is composed of two main interfaces - the cudaq::qec::code
+cudaq-qec is composed of three main interfaces:

-to provide new error correcting codes and new decoding strategies.
+These types are meant to be extended by developers to provide new error correcting codes and decoding strategies.

 QEC Code Framework cudaq::qec::code

-class serves as the base class for all quantum error correcting codes in CUDA-Q QEC.
+The cudaq::qec::code class serves as the base class for all quantum error correcting codes in CUDA-Q QEC.
 It provides

 a flexible extension point for implementing new codes and defines the core interface that all QEC codes must support.